Gaya/gaya.pizza/blog/contents/articles/migrating-wordpress-to-wintersmith/index.md

 with it.
 Looking at [the examples of Wintersmith](https://github.com/jnordberg/wintersmith/tree/master/examples/blog/templates) it was relatively easy to convert my HTML files to Wintersmith templates.

-The only thing I had to do was to create a 404, about and a contact page.
-And that was that.
-Pretty harmless task since it already look care of most of my requirements.
+The only thing I had to do was to create a 404, about and contact page.
+That was it.
+Pretty harmless task since it already took care of most of my requirements.

 As I said before, Wintersmith works really well as a Node.js module, so I created a watcher in Gulp that looks for changes and regenerates the whole blog on change.
 The great thing is that it only takes about 1 second for Wintersmith